 Tech Crash Strategy

-We chose this day to publish an update because we believe that this week will mark the beginning of the Second Tech Bubble.
+We believe we are getting close to the beginning of the Second Tech Bubble.
 As we have discussed at length on Twitter and this blog...we believe that the current narrative surrounding the tech crash is nonsensical.
 Essentially, the argument is that because of a rise in rates driven by a strong economy and inflation concerns, "tech stocks" as a group will underperform value for the remainder of the year or longer.

 There was a speculative runup in tech stocks.
 That's why we sold out of most of our tech stocks on January 28th anticipating a crash.
 We expected that this crash would be led by Tesla because of the call option bubble.
 To test this theory we predicted that after Tesla crashed the VIX would fall below 20...which it did.